vamsijuvvigunta/vamsijuvvigunta.github.io/Rust/agentic/LibPregel_Rust.md

 ## More rust offness - The Pimpl lives again

-> When you implement a trait for a struct, you cannot throuw in any helper methods in that same impl blocks.
-Only those methids listed in the trait can exist in the block!!!
+> When you implement a trait for a struct, you cannot throw in any helper methods in that same impl blocks.
+Only those methods listed in the trait can exist in the block!!!
+What a serious PITA!
 I want to keep related things close and keep the impl close too.
-Disappointing choice.
+Disappointing lang choice.

 Finally switched to the typical `pimpl` idiomness